The chicken should be chicken.

-A cart-ready list still needs user control.
+A reviewable list still needs user control.
 Zenx surfaces matched grocery rows so shoppers can review products, quantities, prices, and availability before moving into the retailer cart.

 Cart trust is not just product matching.
 A useful grocery row has to be the right product and each required ingredient has to have a visible fate.